flnews(1) flnews 1.3.0 manual flnews(1)

 Type "subject_ere": The string from the fourth field is interpreted

-as a POSIX.2 extended regular expression and must match against the
+as a POSIX.2 ERE and must match against the "Subject" header field

 o Score The score value that apply if the filter rule matches.